MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 - can optionally be specified with a ValueConverter - and this can optionally also be parameterised
 - can also optionally be specified with a FallbackValue for when binding fails.

-### C# properties and DataBinding
+### C# properties and Data binding

-C# properties are used for Data Binding on both the View and the ViewModel.
+C# properties are used for data binding on both the View and the ViewModel.

 On the ViewModel, these properties often look like: